jjdelvalle/irony_detection/README.md

 * The naive baseline is simply predicting no sarcasm for all tweets.
 * FastText is using 30 epochs to train and 2-grams.
 * DistilRoberta is fine tuned over 3 epochs on a GPU.

+## Conclusion

+It seems that when running on limited resources, the best approach is to use precomputed embeddings for the classification task.

+The obvious caveat here is that the performance for the deep learning approach probably requires a lot of time and resources to fine tune properly.
+The winner of this task as SemEval2018 got 0.73 accuracy for some context.

 ## Acknowledgements